Program: B.S.N., Nursing

 - Access to reliable transportation is required for clinical courses off campus.

 - Due to the clinical requirements imposed by external clinical partners, students must be prepared to attend clinical rotations in the community settings any day of the week, including weekends and at various times of the day, including evenings and nights.
 No reasonable student accommodation to clinical scheduling can be made given the cohort nature of the program and the external limitations placed on the department by hospitals and other clinical settings.
 Clinical rotations can change each academic semester or year given external assignments of times and days.

 - Given the cohort nature of the program and the program’s requirements to match the clinical schedule offered to our students by our affiliating clinical agencies, scheduled clinical dates, times and hours cannot be modified to meet students’ personal needs.
-Clinical rotations can change each academic semester or year according to changes in clinical agencies’ schedule.
+Clinical rotations can change each academic semester or year according to changes in clinical agencies’ schedules.

 - The faculty reserves the right to make program modifications as necessary to meet current professional standards, Board of Registered Nursing requirements and accreditation criteria.

 - Prior to and during clinical placements, students are required to demonstrate professional maturity and physical, emotional, ethical and moral fitness for clinical practice.

 A. Requirements for Admission to A-BSN Pathway